xyzjoey/automate-davinci-resolve/docs/getting-started/installation.md

     - Drag the `install.py` file into the Console.

 3. **Complete Installation**:
-    - Restart DaVinci Resolve when done.
+    - Restart DaVinci Resolve after installation.

 ---

+## Install from Reactor

+---

-## Install via Pip (for Python Users)
+## Install via Pip

 1. Open your terminal or command prompt.
 2. Run: